kenny-goh/Chip8.JS/README.md

 3. 100% compatibility with all Chip 8 program.

 4. Look and feel.
 The program is very user-unfriendly at the moment.

+5. Code refactoring..
+The code is a unpolished at the moment.

 **How to run the emulator**: